What is keratosis pilaris?

 No. However, it often (but not always) clears up during adult life.

 Treatments don’t clear keratosis pilaris completely, but they can improve the condition temporarily.
 Emollients (moisturisers) can help soften the texture of the skin.
 Creams containing salicylic acid, lactic acid and/or urea can soften and flatten the bumps on the skin.
 These creams can be purchased over the counter or obtained on prescription from the doctor.
 The doctor may also sometimes prescribe topical retinoids (a group of medications related to vitamin A) which may reduce the redness and rough texture.
 Other treatments can also be used.
 However, they are not offered on the NHS (National Health Service) and HSC (Health and Social Care) as they can be expensive and are not shown to be very effective.
 These include topical corticosteroids, photodynamic therapy, various lasers, chemical peels and dermabrasion.
 In many cases, it may be best to wait for the problem to improve on its own.

 CAUTION: This leaflet mentions ‘emollients’ (moisturisers).
 Emollients, creams, lotions and ointments contain oils which can make it easier for dressings, clothing, bed linen or hair to catch fire.
 To reduce the fire risk, patients using these moisturising products are advised to be very careful near naked flames to reduce the risk of clothing, hair or bedding catching fire.
 In particular, smoking cigarettes should be avoided and being near people who are smoking or using naked flames, especially in bed.
 Candles may also be a fire risk.
 Daily washing is advisable for clothing which is in regular contact with emollients and wash bed linen frequently.

 Self Care (What can I do?)

 General measures to reduce skin dryness may help:

-- Have tepid showers or baths rather than hot showers or baths
+· Have tepid rather than hot showers or baths

-- The gentle use of an exfoliator may sometimes be of help
+· The gentle use of an exfoliator may sometimes help